Is a Foot and Ankle MRI right for you?

 On the day of your MRI scan, you can expect:

 1. Change Clothing - You will be brought to a room where you will change into a hospital gown.
-Some clinics allow you to wear your loose-fitting clothing, each will have its policies.
+Some clinics allow you to wear your loose-fitting clothing, each will have its own policies.
 All metal must be removed, including jewellery and piercings.
 Metal can interfere with the results of the scan, causing blurred or distorted images.

-2. Brought to Exam Room - You will be instructed to lay down on the MRI table, feet first.
+2. Brought to Exam Room - You will be instructed to lie down on the MRI table, feet first.
 Your head will not enter the machine.
 The radiographer may use foam pillows or another brace to keep your foot and ankle in the correct position for the scan.

 3. Contrast IV - Some types of scans require an IV of contrast material.
 This is used to highlight certain structures more clearly in the scan.
 If needed you will have an IV administered, it will take a few minutes for the contrast material to make its way around your body.
 You may feel a temperature change, this is a common response and is to be expected.